vdaas/vald/docs/overview/component/gateway.md

 Vald Gateway is responsible for:

-- Pass requests to the other vald components
+- Pass requests to the other Vald components
 - Control request timeout
 - Sort out search results as user demand